Shiatsu is a therapeutic massage from Japan :Shi means finger and Atsu means pressure.

 It is deeply connected to Traditional Chinese Medicine and Anma (the traditional Japanese massage performed by blind masseurs).

 Receiving shiatsu provides a great relaxation by freeing the flow of energy in the body.
 A better flow of energy creates a powerful feeling of relaxation and calmness and helps restore the body-mind-soul’s harmony.

 Shiatsu helps to relieve common disorders such as :

 - tiredness, stress and anxiety

 - muscle and joint stiffness

 - emotional struggles (anger, sadness, fear, grief, dullness, dispiritedness, heavyheartedness,…)

-Shiatsu is also a path of self-knowledge, because it makes us realise our weaknesses and soothes and regulates our emotions.
+Shiatsu is a path of self-knowledge, as it brings light to our blind spots and shadows, and regulates our emotions.